YTxFSGAMERz/WinAurex/docs/src/content/docs/Registry_Reference.md

 # Registry Reference Guide

-This document provides total transparency into the exact registry keys and values modified by the **Windows-Optimisations Framework**.
+This document provides total transparency into the exact registry keys and values modified by the **WinAurex Framework**.
 This is intended for power users, system administrators, and security auditors who want to know exactly what is happening under the hood.

 ---